 A strategy for mobile device management should address mobile application implementation, support and data protection issues.
 Here are some resources and points to consider when setting up a strategy for managing a plethora of mobile devices and applications.

 Mobile device management strategy for diverse mobile devices

 Standardizing on one mobile device across your organization is no longer the easy option.
 With new devices entering the consumer arena with enterprise capabilities, organizations are met with the challenging task of stretching their mobile device management strategies to include many different smartphones.
 Learn how to create a comprehensive strategy that includes multiple mobile operating systems with these tips for device management and security.

-device management checklist
+Mobile device management checklist